-Dale Gall, CEO of MullenLowe London, on how to obtain the right mindset for commercial success.
+Dale Gall, Group Chief Executive of MullenLowe London, on how to obtain the right mindset for commercial success.

 For most of my career I thought I knew numbers.
 I thought I understood what mattered to clients.
 I would often get frustrated when they asked, despite repeated reassurance, “but are you sure this will really work?”
 I was a planner after all – I should be this voice of certainty, right?
 Wrong.